 about Education Continue

-→ Writing Prompt 12: Many other countries including England, Australia, and New Zealand, encourage students to take a year off to travel and explore the world before going to college.
+→ Writing Prompt 12: Many other countries, including England, Australia, and New Zealand, encourage students to take a year off to travel and explore the world before going to college.
 While not a mainstay in American culture, this “gap-year” movement is beginning to take hold.
 Do you feel that it is a good idea for students to take a year off between high school and college?
 Or should they go straight into college?

 → Writing Prompt 14: A close friend of yours is interested in pursuing a career in a specific trade craft.
-Therefore, do you think he should go to a trade school that specializes in teaching that craft or should he go to a traditional college that offers that craft as a major?
+Do you think he should go to a trade school that specializes in teaching that craft or should he go to a traditional college that offers that craft as a major?
 Write a letter to convince him of your choice.

 → Writing Prompt 16: Some states are taking away recess in order to have more instruction time for their students.
 Do you agree or disagree with removing recess?
 Why do you feel that way?
 Write an essay explaining your point of view.

 → Writing Prompt 19: There are some school districts around the country that go to school year round with a two to three week break every two months or so.
-Consequently, would that be better for learning than the traditional schedule of having several months off in the summer?
+Would that be better for learning than the traditional schedule of having several months off in the summer?
 Which do you think would be better for you personally?